Team members can join and comment for free

 Add unlimited details, attachments or comments to user stories

-Use the intuitive brainstorming mode to get all valuable ideas
+Use the intuitive brainstorming mode to record all valuable ideas

-Viewers can join to the workspace in real-time and can leave comments for free
+Viewers can join to the workspace in real-time and leave comments for free

-User story maps are visual aid for non-technical stakeholders
+Use the power of user story maps to serve as a visual aid for non-technical stakeholders

 Boost visuality and team's engagement with user personas